-If you are experiencing issues with your website blocking traffic from SpeedCurve, you may need to configure your firewall (WAF) or bot manager (Akamai, CloudFlare, etc) to allow our servers to reach your website.
+If you are experiencing issues with your website blocking traffic from SpeedCurve, you may need to configure your firewall (WAF) or bot manager (Akamai, CloudFlare, etc) to allow our servers to reach your site

 - Log into your CloudFlare dashboard and navigate to the WAF page under the Security section.